lennoxabreo/lennoxabreo/README.md

 - 👋 Hi, I’m @lennoxabreo
 - 👀 I’m interested in blockchain development.
-- 🌱 I’m currently learning javascript and all the fundamentals for web development to succesfully become a React developer.
+- 🌱 I’m currently learning javascript and all the fundamentals for web development to succesfully become a self-taught React developer.
 - 💞️ I’m looking to collaborate on any website development projects as of now.
 - 📫 How to reach me
 Email: lennabreo@gmail.com